 With autologous chondrocyte implantation, a region of healthy articular cartilage is identified and biopsied through arthroscopy.
 The tissue is sent to a facility licensed by the U.S. Food and Drug Administration (FDA) where it is minced and enzymatically digested, and the chondrocytes are separated by filtration.
 The isolated chondrocytes are cultured for 11 to 21 days to expand the cell population, tested, and then shipped back for implantation.
 With the patient under general anesthesia, an arthrotomy is performed, and the chondral lesion is excised up to the normal surrounding cartilage.
 Methods to improve the first-generation autologous chondrocyte implantation procedure have been developed, including the use of a scaffold or matrix-induced autologous chondrocyte implantation (MACI) composed of biocompatible carbohydrates, protein polymers, or synthetics.
 The only FDA approved MACI product to date is supplied in a sheet, which is cut to size and fixed with fibrin glue.
+3,The amount of MACI implanted depends on the size and shape of the cartilage defect; multiple implants can be used if there is more than one defect.
 This procedure is considered technically easier and less time-consuming than the first-generation technique, which required suturing of a periosteal or collagen patch and injection of chondrocytes under the patch.